thediveo/ThirdFlow/README.md

 # Installation/Setup For Plugin Development

-The easiest way to get started with your own plugin development is to clone the skeleton repository, and then use that:
+The easiest way to get started with your own plugin development is to clone the dedicated skeleton repository on GitHub, and then use that:

 ```bash
 $ git clone https://github.com/TheDiveO/TiddlyWikiPluginSkeleton